 “I decided I wanted to get my GED, so I signed up for classes at LFCC,” he says.
 “I was about halfway done with my GED instruction when [adult education instructor] Katie Branson told me about this PluggedIn program.”

 PluggedInVA (PIVA) is an education and career training program offered through LFCC Adult Education.
 It helps students attain academic, computer and work readiness skills, alongside their training in a trade or health-related fields.

-Through PIVA, Breeden enrolled in digital literacy and career readiness certificate programs, as well as the Manufacturing Training (MT1) trade program.
+Through PIVA, Breeden enrolled in digital literacy and career readiness certificate programs, as well as the Manufacturing Training (MT1) (reprogrammed in 2021 as Mechatronics) trade program.
 The MT1 course is offered by LFCC Workforce Solutions.